 Our training site is the Pittsburgh AIDS Center for Treatment PACT (PACT) clinic.
-This Ryan White clinic is an NCQA certified level 3 Patient Centered Medical Home (PCMH).
+This Ryan White clinic is an NCQA-certified level 3 Patient-Centered Medical Home (PCMH).
 It provides primary care to over 1500 HIV-infected persons.
 Individuals receive comprehensive HIV care from an experienced team of providers.
 This clinic serves as the major training site for infectious disease fellows and primary care residents in HIV care.
-On-site mental health services, adherence counseling, specialty gynecological care and social work services are provided.
-Inpatient hospital care and 7 day-24 hour coverage is provided by the same team of physicians.
+On-site mental health services, adherence counseling, specialty gynecological care, and social work services are provided.
+Inpatient hospital care and 7 day-24 hour coverage are provided by the same team of physicians.
 Medical Insurance is not required for an individual to be eligible to receive care at PACT.

 Review additional information on the PACT website.